This tutorial will give you a thorough tour of the Writer's Help 2.0 gradebook. Here's what we'll cover:

 The numbered circles in the image correspond to the numbered descriptions below.
-Please scroll down to read the descriptions.
+Please scroll down to see the image.
 You can also open the image in a new window and toggle between it and the descriptions.

-- Import Scores – Allows you to upload offline assignment scores into your Writer's Help Gradebook.
+- Import Scores - Allows you to import offline assignment scores into your Writer's Help 2.0 gradebook.

 - Score - Provides the overall student score.